Tatiana Sadak PhD, PMHNP, RN, FAAN

 What do you love about the UW School of Nursing?

-I love the supportive and nurturing environment that empowers me to be the best teacher, researcher, administrator, and clinician that I can be.
-I am truly inspired by my students, colleagues, and community partners.
+I love the supportive and nurturing environment that empowers me to be the best teacher, researcher, administrator, and clinician I can be.
+I am genuinely inspired by my students, colleagues, and community partners.

 Department